 Our excellent examination results

 The Advanced Level results are constantly well above national averages and the school is consistently placed in the top 1% of the National League Tables.

 Each year over 95% of students apply to university.
-Many submit successful applications to Oxbridge and other are offered places at prestigious universities on highly competitive courses.
+Many submit successful applications to Oxbridge and other are offered places at highly selective universities on competitive courses.
 A large number of our students apply for medicine, dentistry and veterinary science as well as a range of courses depending on their interests and academic ability.
-For further information about our A level results, visit the A level Results page of the website.
+For further information about our A level results, visit the A level results page of the website.